babausse/kharon/README.md

 ### Use exceptions or not use exceptions, that is the question

-In some cases you could want to not raise an exception each and every time an error occures in the validation process.
+In some cases you could want to not raise an exception each and every time an error occurs in the validation process.
 To stop using exceptions, just type :

 ```
 Kharon.use_exceptions(false)